Matthew Rene Rodriguez

 Matt earned his PhD from the University of Maryland's School of Public Health in the Department of Family Science.
 His dissertation, "Influence of Latinx Fathers' Behaviors, Cognitions, Affect, and Family Congruence on Youth Energy Balance-Related Health Outcomes," investigated Latinx father involvement in the context of youth energy balance-related behaviors.

 Matt is actively involved in presenting his research at national conferences, such as the National Council on Family Relations (NCFR).
-He serves on the UC Community Nutrition and Health Program Team, Expanded Learning Work Group, and Volunteer Development Advisory.
+He serves on the UC Community Nutrition and Health Program Team, UC Healthy Living Advisory, and is a co-lead for the UC Disaster Preparedness and Resiliency Team for Mental Health First Aid.

 Matt and his wife have two adolescents and enjoy spending time together as a family.
 Matt grew up in a multicultural family (Puerto Rican and Japanese) and enjoys meeting people from all over the world.